heristop/heristop.github.io/src/content/blog/2026-03-30-pix-who-the-pix-me-universe-is-expanding.md

 Obviously it always says yes.

 So I had to get serious.
-Load the right SKILLS, use the right APIs, plan things out with "superpowers" like Neo in Matrix.
+Load the right skills, use the right APIs, plan things out with superpowers like Neo in Matrix.
 A lot of iterations.
-And a lot of credits to generate the avatars, and I still don't know Kung-fu. 💸
+And a lot of credits to generate the avatars 💸, and I still don't know Kung-fu.

 ## The result: Pix Who? 👨